alxiden/Programing-Uni-Project/README.md

 # Programing-Uni-Project
-My project done for my Level 4 Principles of Programming assignment at the Univercity of Gloucestershire
+My project done for my Level 4 Principles of Programming assignment at the University of Gloucestershire

 Project brief: